ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

           LoginService
         ]
   ```
 The test succeed, but this is not perfect, because we are dragging the login component into the home component test.
 When the login component will have the code for making remote calls via HTTP our home tests will be impacted.
+We need to mockup the login service.

 * Adding mockups
-We need to mockup the login service.
 Jasmine offers capabilities to develop stub, mockups.
-So let add a loginStub and use jasmine create spy object API to specify we want to support the getCurrentUser method and return our test user as:
+So let add a loginStub and use jasmine create spy object API to specify we want to support the getCurrentUser method and return our test user as illustrated below:

   ```JavaScript
   let loginStub;